Save up to 25%… Shop Our Birthday Sale Now!

 The Compounds That Make Reishi Beneficial

-Many of these bioactive compounds are secondary metabolites.
+Many of these beneficial compounds are secondary metabolites.
 Secondary metabolites are natural products synthesized by bacteria, fungi, and plants.
 They are not essential for growth (in contrast to primary metabolites like chitin and beta-glucans), and many of these secondary metabolites have been used in the creation of drugs.

-An example of this is Taxol, an antitumor agent derived from plant secondary metabolites (2,3).
+An example of this is Taxol, an antitumor agent derived from plant secondary metabolites [2, 3].
 These secondary metabolites send complex messages to the cells that are primed to receive these signals.
-It is somewhat like the alphabet where the more letters that are available, the more sentences can be written.
+It is somewhat like the alphabet, where the more letters that are available, the more sentences can be written.

 When Bitter Is Better: Reishi’s Unique Triterpene

 In Reishi's case, a triterpene called ganoderic acid is the secondary metabolite receiving the most attention and research.
-Some of the benefits of this reishi triterpene include antitumor, antimicrobial, anti-malaria, antihepatotoxic, and blood pressure reduction activity (4).
+Some of the benefits of this reishi triterpene include antitumor, antimicrobial, anti-malaria, antihepatotoxic, and blood pressure reduction activity [4].
 There are many more triterpenes in reishi in addition to ganoderic acid.
-These triterpenes work on their own to provide specific benefits and act synergistically with the beta-glucans in the mushroom.
+These triterpenes work on their own to provide specific health benefits and act synergistically with the beta-glucans in the reishi mushroom.

 3 Benefits of Reishi Mushroom For Dogs

-One of the more challenging aspects of working with mushrooms is the lack of actual clinical data or studies related to veterinary medicine.
+One of the more challenging aspects of working with reishi mushrooms is the lack of actual clinical data or studies related to veterinary medicine.
 There are very few studies focusing on dogs and, as far as I know, none on cats.
 It is for this reason that we have to turn to human clinical studies, to in vitro (test tube or petri dish) and in vivo (lab animal, usually rat or mouse) studies.
-We can also consider the evidence from the abundance of anecdotal feedback from pet parents touting the benefits they are seeing when they add mushrooms to their pets' lives.
+We can also consider the evidence from the abundance of anecdotal feedback from pet parents touting the health benefits they are seeing when they add reishi mushrooms to their pets' lives.

-Here are some of the benefits that have compelled veterinarians and pet parents to begin using reishi mushrooms for dogs:
+Here are some of the health benefits that have compelled veterinarians and pet parents to begin using reishi mushrooms for dogs:

 • Helps calm & support the nervous system